leima965/AWS-helloworld/README.md

 **Upload data to S3**
 * It will upload the firstrun script and config files in app directory to S3

-**Upload certification for ELB**
+**Upload certificate for ELB**
-* It will upload the certification to iam if it's not exsting
+* It will upload the certificate to iam if it's not exsting

 **Create the autoscalling group stack**
 * It will create a cloudformation stack with AutoScaleGroup,LaunchConfig and ElasticLoadBalancer.